dianecandler/ReactPortfolio/README.md

 Biggest challenges began with understanding the code and all that was required to build the new template.
 For example the CSS was just easier to pull into multiple folders for React.
 Some of the syntax was written in JavaScript and needed to work with React.
 There is still some work to do on the timing but it works and the end product looks very similar to the website I wanted to model mine after.

+# About this Portfolio
+This is intended to contain samples of my coding creations as well as provide some background on my product management, consulting, home design & historic restoration business, and highlight my active volunteer commitments.
+Inside the program are lots of images, samples of my work, a brief resume/CV, logos from some of the non-profits I've served as a board member or trainer, and testimonials from those who know me and my work.
+You will also find links to my portfolio hosted on Heroku, GitHub link, and LinkedIn sites.
+Hopefully this is a positive and entertaining way to review my work and resume at the same time.

 ## Testimonials
 * Added one enterprise work manager, one consultant company, one design client
 * With time will update and add others to keep website fresh